theobald-software/helpcenter.theobald-software.github.io/projects/yunio/docs/knowledge-base/integrate-a-yunio-service-with-power-automate.md

 ---
-title: Integrating a yunIO Service with Power Automate
+title: Integrate a yunIO Service with Power Automate
 description: Running a yunIO Service with Power Automate
 ---